MoisanuStefan/Compiler/README.md

 # Compiler
-Minimal Compiler which does the syntactic analysis of an original programming language and prints out several arithmetic operations results by semantic analysis.
+Minimal compiler which does the syntactic analysis of an original programming language and prints out several arithmetic operations results by semantic analysis.